mohamedmosilhy/LDB-Landing-Page/README.md

 git push origin main
 ```

-3. The GitHub Actions workflow will automatically deploy to GitHub Pages.
+3. The GitHub Actions workflow will automatically build and deploy to the gh-pages branch.

 ## 📁 Project Structure